Samsung suffers backlash in China over smartphone response

 “I think consumers are pretty unhappy with Samsung,” said Ben Cavender of China Market Research Group.
 “Consumers start to feel like they are being taken advantage of, that they are not being accorded the same respect here as they are abroad.”

-Asked what it was doing to reassure Chinese consumers, Samsung said in a statement it is confident Note 7s sold by authorized outlets in China are safe.
+Asked what it was doing to reassure Chinese consumers, Samsung said in a statement it is confident about the safety of Note 7s sold by authorized outlets.

 IKEA suffered a similar backlash in June after the Swedish furniture recalled dressers in the United States and Canada due to concerns they could tip over and harm children.
 When the company didn’t immediately do the same in China, people posted angry comments online asking whether it valued Chinese lives less.
 IKEA announced a recall in China in July.